user profile avatar

 Bio

 Salutatorian of Class 2025, Full IB student, always dreamed of owning her own business one day!
 As a side hustle in high school, I made and sold cakes to family, classmates, and teachers.
-My dream desire to have my very own bakery.
+My dream is to have my very own bakery.
 I knew what I wanted out of life and what it took to obtain this goal.
-When I graduated from high school, I decided I wanted to culinary school and get an associate's degree in A.A.S Baking and Pastry Arts.
+When I graduated from high school, I decided I wanted to attend culinary school and get an associate's degree in A.A.S.
+Baking and Pastry Arts.
 Once I graduated, I would go back to school to get a bachelor's degree in business administration and then finally start my business.
 I was a part of many volunteering communities from the Women and Children centers, the blood drive at my school, to helping the school with supplies and club events.
 I was even in a 3-week paid afterschool internship called Future Founders Be Your Own Boss and also worked as an election judge for the general elections in 2024.
-I did all of those things to give back to the community who gave back to my family.
-My mom had me in her early 20's.
-It was just me and mom for the first few years of my life.
+I did all of those things to give back to the community that gave back to my family.
+My mom had me in her early 20s.
+It was just me and my mom for the first few years of my life.
 My mom had to drop out of school and work numerous jobs to do everything in her power to provide for me.
-I wouldn't be the same person shaped today without the help.
+I wouldn't be the same person today without the help.

 Education